 A pre-excavation meeting shall be held to address proper operating procedures for working on-site and monitoring excavations and utility trenching in potentially contaminated material.
-This meeting shall include the construction manager and the EP providing oversight on the project.
+This meeting shall include the construction manager and the Environmental Professional (EP) providing oversight on the project.
 During the meeting, the construction manager and the EP shall review the proposed excavation/trenching locations and any associated utility inverts.
 The construction manager will be responsible for conveying all relevant information regarding excavation/grading and/or utility work to the workers who will be involved with these activities.
-The Utility Excavation NAPL Contingency Plan (discussed below) must also be reviewed during the pre-excavation meeting.
-The HASP and PPE SOP for the project shall also be reviewed and discussed.
+The HASP and PPE SOP for the project shall be reviewed and discussed.